data-edu/data-science-in-education/_book/06-foundational-skills_2.md

-You're likely using this text because you have some data that you'd like to do something with, and you'd like to try doing said thing using R. The framework we'll use assumes that your data exists externally from R in a `.csv` file, and needs to be brought into R so that we can work with it.
+You're likely using this text because you have some data that you'd like to do something with, and you'd like to try doing said thing using R. The framework we'll use assumes that your data exists externally from R in a `.csv` (comma-separated-values) file, and needs to be brought into R so that we can work with it.

 There are a multitude of file types that data can be stored in.
 We've provided